crypdick/obsidian-tools/CONTRIBUTING.md

 - Use `.env` files for secrets.
 - Use the DRY principle.
 Check `common.py`, `constants.py`, etc. for existing functions that can be recycled.
 - Use `typer` instead of argparse.
+- When making edits, make sure to keep the README.md up to date.
+- Prefer simplicity.
+Avoid leaving zombie code.
+Prefer to break backwards compatibility rather than keeping old, unused code.
+- Documentation and comments should be "time-less".
+Do add comments documenting historical trivia, e.g. "Previously, this function...", or "New function that...".
+- Do not abandon unused imports.

 # Dependency management